tkortz/isorc20_experiments/README.md

 * Python 3.5
 * A semi-powerful NVIDIA GPU
 * A lot of disk space (30-50GB recommended)

+Note that the [vehicle detector repository](https://github.com/s-nandi/carla-car-detection) has additional dependencies, which include Python 3.6 and CUDA 10.0.
+See that repository for more information.

 In order to reproduce the results in our paper, the following steps are necessary:
 1. Record the scenarios, or use our `.rec` files.